-Now, we will briefly review 85/15 time keeping requirements.
+Now, we will briefly review 85/15 Timekeeping Requirements.
 All salaries and wages that are charged to any of the Expanded Learning programs must be documented through payroll.
 It is important to note that only actual time worked can be charged and not an estimated percentage.

-Some acceptable forms of documentation for state and federally funded programs include timesheets illustrating the actual time worked every day towards the grant.

-Periodic Personnel Certification.
-This is a certification that states that 100 percent of an employee's time is working from one object code.
+Some acceptable forms of documentation for state and federally funded programs include; Timesheets, illustrating the actual time worked every day towards the grant.
+Periodic Personnel Certification, this is a certification that states that 100% of an employee's time is working from one object code.
 Personnel Activity Report, also known as a PAR.
-When an employee is paid from multiple funding sources, they should charge time to the appropriate funding source.
-PARS can also used when a staff member charges some of their time providing direct services and some of their time working on administrative duties.

-For example, as an area coordinator, I worked in the administrative office in the morning and out at different sites in the afternoon either filling in where we had shortages or providing coaching to site staff.
-I would use the PAR to document my administrative time in the morning and document my direct service time in the afternoon, noting the different sites that had unique codes so that the time could be charged accordingly.

-Lastly, other time distribution records such as a substitution system.
+When an employee is paid from multiple funding sources they should charge time to the appropriate funding source.
+PARS can also be used when a staff member charges some of their time providing direct services, and some of their time working on administrative duties.
+For example, as an area coordinator, I worked in the administrative office in the morning and out at different sites in the afternoon either, filling in where we had shortages, or providing coaching to site staff.
+I would use the PAR to document my administrative time in the morning and document my direct service time in the afternoon noting the different sites that had unique codes so that the time could be charged accordingly.
+Lastly, Other Time Distribution Records such as a substitute system.

+Let's move on to the Federal Program Monitoring, also known as FPM and the Annual Independent Audit process.
+Josh Brady, Administrator of the California Department of Education's Expanded Learning Division, will discuss some valuable information to know during your FPM process.
-In this next section, we are going to discuss Federal Program Monitoring, FPM for 85/15 and the annual independent audits.

-What is Federal Program Monitoring or FPM?

-Federal law requires the California Department of Education Expanded Learning Division to monitor the implementation of categorical programs operated by Local Education Agencies, LEA's and Community Based Organizations, CBO's.

-It is the primary vehicle for monitoring appropriate implementation of programs and the expenditure of funds in compliance with requirements of each categorical program.

-The Expanded Learning Division conducts FPM to ensure that programs are meeting the minimum requirements as outlined in Education Code.
+In this next section, we are going to discuss Federal Program Monitoring FPM for 85/15 and the Annual Independent Audits.
+What is Federal Monitoring or FPM?
+Federal law requires the California Department of Education Expanded Learning Division to monitor the implementation of Categorical programs operated by Local Educational Agencies, LEAs, and Community Based Organizations, CBOs.
+It is the primary vehicle for monitoring appropriate implementation of programs and the expenditure of funds in compliance with the requirements of each categorical program.
+The Expanded Learning Division, conducts FPM to ensure that programs are meeting the minimum requirements as outlined in education code.

-Each Local Education Agency, or LEA, is put on a cycle and will be monitored either on site or online.
-When the FPM office selects the LEA's that are going to be monitored, only a subset of the schools within the LEA are actually monitored.
+Each local education agency, or LEA, is put on a cycle and will be monitored either on-site or online.
+When the FPM office selects the LEAs that are going to be monitored, only a subset of the schools, within the LEA, are actually monitored.
 It is the intent that each LEA is monitored at least once every three years.

-For our online FPM's, evidence is uploaded to our online system.
-For our onsite, evidence is uploaded to the same online system and then the reviewer will conduct an onsite visit to verify the evidence uploaded.

-Remember when a school is selected for the FPM process, the program is responsible to provide evidence that they are in compliance with Education Code.

-It is important to note that all fiscal items, including 85/15 and matched are monitored for the prior year.
-All programmatic items, including students served and staff to student ratio are monitored for the current year.
+For our online FPMs, evidence is uploaded to our online system.
+For our on-site, evidence is uploaded to the same online system, and then the reviewer will conduct an on-site visit to verify the evidence uploaded.
+Remember, when a school is selected for the FPM process the program is responsible to provide evidence that they are in compliance with education code.
+It is important to note that all fiscal items, including 85/15 and match are monitored for the prior year.
+All programmatic items including, student served, and staff to student ratio are monitored.

-It is a promising practice to keep a file box where you can put in evidence for each of the items are being monitored.
-Evidence that we look for can be found in the Expanded Learning Programs tool which is located on the CDE's Compliance and Monitoring website.
+For the current year, it is a promising practice to keep a file box where you can put in evidence for each of the items being monitored.
+Evidence that we look for, can be found in the Expanded Learning programs tool, which is located on the CDE's Compliance and Monitoring website.